Menuconfig

-make menuconfig is one of five similar tools that can configure Linux source, a necessary early step needed to compile the source code. make menuconfig, with a menu-driven user interface, allows the user to choose the features of Linux (and other options) that will be compiled.
-It is normally invoked using the command make menuconfig; menuconfig is a target in Linux Makefile.
+make menuconfig is one of five similar tools that can assist a user in configuring the Linux kernel before building, a necessary step needed to compile the source code. make menuconfig, with a menu-driven user interface, allows the user to choose which features and modules to compile.
+It is normally invoked using the command make menuconfig; menuconfig is a target in the Linux Makefile.